by Andrea M. Darcy

 Is Commitment and Acceptance Therapy for Me?

 It can be hard when deciding to start therapy.
-All the different types of therapy and different types of therapists can seem overwhelming, as can the question of long term therapy vs short term therapy, or the difference between counselling and psychotherapy.
+All the different types of therapy and therapists can seem overwhelming, as can the question of long term therapy vs short term therapy, or the difference between counselling and psychotherapy.